lukaszkrzeminski/todo-list-react/README.md

 - Delete a task
 - Mark all task as done
 - Hide all done tasks
+- Check any single task by clicking it
+- Search for tasks
+- Add simple example tasks

 ### Added features and future work